MrsRathode/MrsRathode/README.md

 </p>

 <p align="center">
 ⭐ Thanks for visiting my profile!
-If you like my projects, consider giving them a star.
+If you like my projects, consider giving them a star
 </p>